dfmoralesb/MPE_tutorials/tutorials/NGS.md

 Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description from the sequencing machine.
 Line 2 is the sequence.
 Line 3 begins with a '+' character.
-Usually the only character in the line.
+Usually, the only character in the line.
 Line 4 encodes the quality values (in ASCII encoding) for the sequence in Line 2 and must contain the same number of symbols as letters.

 * The quality goes from 0 to 40